xypha/AHK-v2-scripts/README.md

   This script can help you do the following -
   * Disable the `CapsLock` key to prevent it from accidentally turning ON.
   * Hit the `Shift + CapsLock` keys to turn ON CapsLock-state for a customisable duration (10 seconds by default, but can range from 250 milliseconds to 49 days).
-  * Add a quiet notification in the corner when CapsLock is turned ON and turn it off automatically once CapsLock is off.
+  * Add a quiet notification in the corner when CapsLock is ON and dismiss it automatically once CapsLock is off.
-  * If CapsLock is ON, turn it off instantly by hitting the `Esc` key or the `CapsLock` key (even if this key was disabled earlier).
+  * If CapsLock is ON, turn it off instantly by hitting the `Esc` key or the `CapsLock` key (even if CapsLock is remapped to never turn ON).

 -----------------
 #### **Move Mouse Pointer by pixel**
-  Use `Win + Numpad` keys to move your mouse pointer with precision, pixel by pixel.
+  Use `Win + Numpad 1-9` keys to move your mouse pointer with precision, pixel by pixel, using AHK's built-in `MouseMove` command.

-  Customise the shortcut commands to your needs by altering one or more of the following -
+  Customise the `MouseMove` command to your needs by altering one or more of the following -
   * Starting coordinates (absolute or relative position on screen, app window or client)
   * Speed of mouse cursor [range of 0 (fastest, instant), 2 (default) or 100 (slowest)]
-  * Degree of mouse movement (relation position by specifying number of pixels)
+  * Degree of mouse movement (change in absolute/relation position by a precise number of pixels)

 -----------------
 #### **Close or Kill an app window with shortcuts**
   View three methods to close or kill an app or window -

   * Send `WinClose` command with `Alt + Right Click` - closes any app or window instantly without having to navigate to the 'Close' button in the title bar.
-This simulates the default `Alt + F4` behaviour (in most apps) or `CTRL + W / Q` action (available in some apps).
+This simulates the default `Alt + F4` behaviour (in most apps) or the `CTRL + W / Q` action (available in some apps).

   Annoyed by an unresponsive window?
 Instead of opening Task Manager, try this first -
   * Send `WinKill` command with `Ctrl + Alt + F4` - kill the unresponsive window forcefully by terminating its process.